IBM/ibm-block-csi-driver/README.md

-# Operator for IBM block storage CSI driver
+# IBM block storage CSI driver
 The Container Storage Interface (CSI) Driver for IBM block storage systems enables container orchestrators such as Kubernetes to manage the life cycle of persistent storage.

-This is the official operator to deploy and manage IBM block storage CSI driver.

 Supported container platforms (and architectures):
   - OpenShift v4.3 (IBM Z and IBM PowerPC)